electricgecko/DRKWRTR/readme.md

 DRKWRTR uses **Markdown** for formatting sanity.
 Press **ALT+Return** to toggle your text between  Markdown source and HTML output.

 For now, DRKWRTR supports just a single document.
 It uses local storage on a per-browser basis to save and retrieve your data.
 It does so automatically once you stop writing.
+A filled dot in the bottom left corner (desktop)/upper right corner (mobile) indicates a saved document.

 ### Plugins & dependencies
 * **Autosize** by Jack Moore – http://www.jacklmoore.com/autosize